luevano/luevano.xyz/src/blog/a/manga_server_with_komga.md

 2. I make sure the json output contains the correct manga information: name, url, etc..

 - You can also include the flag `--include-anilist-manga` to include anilist information (if any) so you can check that the correct anilist id is attached.
-If the correct one is not attached (and it exists) then you can run the command:
+If the correct one is not attached (and it exists) then you can bind the `--query` (search term) to a specific anilist id by running:

 ```sh
 mangal inline anilist set --name "Kimetsu no Yaiba" --id 101922
 ```

-Which means that all "searches" for that `--name` flag will be attached to that specific anilist ID.

 3. If I'm okay with the outputs, then I change `--json` for `--download` to actually download: